tariq7299/ArabicApp/to-do.md

+# Questions
+- How that test part going to be implemented
+-

 # TECH TO USE
 - **JWT Auth**
     - **Encrypt token before stroing it in localStorage or put it insise a http-only cookie**